 No. Tourist Cards are valid for one entry only.
 You need to purchase 2 Tourist Cards.

-Your Tourist Visa Card can be extended only in Cuba for another 30 days at the immigration authorities office.
-Check with the hotel where you are staying the will be able to address you there.
+Your Tourist Card can be extended only in Cuba for another 30 days at the immigration authorities office.
+Check “Immigration offices” in our menu to see where the offices are located.

 No. You simply need to fill the form, providing all details exactly as they appear on your passport.